 Part of MIFMA’s vision is to ensure that Michigan farmers markets have policy support.
 To guide our work towards that vision, each year MIFMA’s Advocacy Committee creates advocacy priorities that will provide a framework for MIFMA’s advocacy work.
 Member feedback is a valuable part of the drafting process and MIFMA believes it is important to give members time to ask questions and provide suggestions.

-- 1. Continue ensuring that the wireless equipment needed to accept SNAP is always available at no cost to farmers markets and direct marketing farmers.
-A significant barrier for farmers markets and direct marketing farmers (e.g. Farm Stands) accepting SNAP Bridge Cards is the cost of the equipment to process transactions.
-In 2018, the State of Michigan provided support in the form of a one-time budget line item and leveraged that funding to apply for additional federal funding to provide no-cost wireless equipment (Read more about this advocacy accomplishment here.)
+1. Wireless devices for Farmers Markets: A significant barrier for farmers markets and direct marketing farmers (e.g. Farm Stands) accepting SNAP Bridge Cards is the cost of the equipment to process transactions.
+In 2018, the State of Michigan provided support in the form of a one-time budget line item and leveraged that funding to apply for additional federal funding to provide no-cost wireless equipment.
 This is a temporary solution that will meet the need only until the funding runs out.
 There is still a need to secure permanent funding for equipment and associated monthly and transactional fees.
+The need has been even more prevalent as upcoming equipment changes will be needed due to changing technologies and a change in the state’s SNAP/EBT contract.

-- 1. Explore ways that WIC Cash Value Benefits (CVB) that recipients receive each month to spend on fruits and vegetables can be spent at farmers markets and directly with farmers.
-WIC CVB is a year-round food assistance program that supports nutritionally vulnerable women, infants, and children.
-Participants use a WIC Bridge Card to buy specific products most important to their nutritional needs which can include a monthly allotment to purchase fruits and vegetables.
-Currently, due to federal regulations and available, affordable technology, this program is not allowed to be accepted at farmers markets when it is electronically processed.
-There is interest in Michigan and across the country to find solutions that allow relevant portions of the program to be accepted at farmers markets.
+2. WIC Acceptance at Farmers Markets (Child Nutrition Reauthorization): WIC Cash Value Benefits (CVB) are a year-round food assistance program that supports nutritionally vulnerable women, infants, and children.
+Participants use a WIC Bridge Card to buy specific products most important to their nutritional needs which can include a monthly allotment to purchase fruit and vegetables.
+Currently, due to federal regulations and available, affordable technology, this program can not be accepted at farmers markets when it is electronically processed.
+There is growing interest in Michigan and across the country to find solutions that allow relevant portions of the program to be accepted at farmers markets.

-- 2. Begin building and communicating the justification for Produce Prescription programs to be a covered cost through private insurance and/or Medicare/Medicaid.
-With the expansion of Produce Prescription Programs (PPR) across the state and nation, there is a need for sustainable funding sources to support the true costs of continued operations of these programs and a growing body of evidence of the impact these programs have on the health of participants, communities, and the economic viability of local food systems.
+3. Continue building a case for either private insurance coverage and/or Medicaid/Medicare coverage of Produce Prescription Programs (PPR): While the expansion of Produce Prescription Programs (PPR) across the state and nation continues to grow, there is a need for sustainable funding sources to support the true costs of continued operations of these programs and a growing body of evidence of the impact these programs have on the health of participants, communities, and the economic viability of local food systems.
 Currently, funding for these programs comes from a mixture of state and federal grants, private foundations, and/or community health benefit dollars.
 Due to the inconsistent sources of funding, many programs struggle to continue past pilot year(s).
-We can join with partners and coalitions to begin building and communicating the justification for Produce Prescription Programs to be a covered healthcare expense.
+We can continue to join partners and coalitions to build and communicate the justification for Produce Prescription Programs to be a covered healthcare expense.

 Donate to MIFMA